 Cassandra Dorsey is a parent at Alice M. Harte Charter School in New Orleans who was recruited to the PLTI during a meeting at the school.
 Dorsey “wanted to speak up, but didn’t know how.”
 Over the course of the 20-week program, Dorsey attended once-a-week sessions and learned how to use her voice and power as a parent to influence decisions impacting children in the city.

-Glenda Allen Jones, director of school readiness at New Orleans nonprofit Agenda for Children and an instructor in the PLTI program, said: “We meet parents where they are, but we don’t leave them where we meet them.”
+Glenda Allen Jones, an instructor in the PLTI program, said: “We meet parents where they are, but we don’t leave them where we meet them.”

 Through the PLTI program, OPEN provides transportation, child care and other support structures that enable parents to meet once a week in the evenings for three-hour sessions – simple solutions which support parents in activating their voice.